 Getting married is an exciting event and it can bring some big life changes.
 You may be moving in together for the first time, buying your first home together, or starting to plan your family, all of which require a solid financial strategy.

 Part of that strategy, however, may also need to include a contingency plan in case your wedded bliss doesn't last.
 In 2016, there were 6.9 marriages in the U.S. for every 1,000 people and 3.2 divorces per every 1,000 people.
 In other words, just under half of all marriages won't live up to the part of the wedding vows that say "til death do us part."

 So what is the average length of marriage in the U.S.?
 The answer might surprise if you're soon to be married or a newlywed.

 Average Length of Marriage In the U.S.

 So why is there such a difference?
 One explanation for higher divorce rates in certain states than others is that those states also have higher marriage rates.
 It's purely a numbers game; more couples getting married means a higher probability for divorce.
 Divorce rates can also be higher when at least one spouse is getting remarried.
-Sixty percent of second marriages and 73% of third marriages are likely to end in divorce.

 Who's Getting Divorced in America?